 Average Interest Rate for Savings Accounts

-While it was once easy to find a savings account at your local bank offering rates upwards of 3%, rates dropped precipitously following the Great Recession, with the national rate falling to 0.22% for average savings deposits.
+While it was once easy to find a savings account at your local bank offering rates upwards of 3%, rates dropped precipitously following the Great Recession.
+In fact, in 2009, the national rate fell to approximately 0.22% for average savings deposits.

-Average Interest Rate for Linked Checking Savings Accounts
+Average Interest Rates for Linked Checking-Savings Accounts

 Often, savings accounts can earn higher rates if you link it with a checking account from the same bank.
 Some banks may even offer a separate savings account, with a higher rate, that requires a linked checking account.
 This is typically the case with big banks that can’t offer the most competitive rates overall.

-|Bank Account||Standard APY||Minimum Balance for Relationship Rate||APY|
+|Bank Account||Standard APY||Minimum Balance for Relationship Rate||Relationship APY|

 |Chase Premier Savings||0.01%||$0|

 |PNC Standard Savings||0.01%||$1|

 Tips on Finding the Right Bank